tldr-pages/tldr/pages/windows/fc.md

 > Compare the differences between two files or sets of files.
 > Use wildcards (*) to compare sets of files.

-- Compare two specified files:
+- Compare 2 specified files:

 `fc {{path/to/file_1}} {{path/to/file_2}}`